What is an Environmental Surety Bond?

 How do I obtain an Environmental Surety Bond?

-An Environmental Bond is a specialty bond which requires a knowledgeable and risk-based underwriting approach by a surety company.
+An Environmental Bond is a specialty bond that requires a knowledgeable and risk-based underwriting approach by a surety company.
 Select a Surety that has expertise in dealing with mitigating environmental risks at state and federal levels.

 To qualify, the surety underwriter will review your bonding capacity, credit, and character.
 Sureties will require documents to be submitted, which include the following: